miseminger/GoogleSheetsSpellbook/README.md

 5. Finally, check that the ```mints_review``` tab of the GENEPIO Mints Google sheet is updated correctly.

 **Troubleshooting**

 Common error messages and what to do about them are detailed in the Wiki at https://github.com/miseminger/GoogleSheetsSpellbook/wiki/Troubleshooting.

 # How to add new search spaces

-The locations of the search spaces are all encoded in ``input.json``.
-Editing this file will allow you to search new tabs or keep up with renaming old tabs.
-MRI TO UPDATE.
+All the details about where the Mints Tracker currently looks for mints--which Google Sheets, which tabs and which columns--are hardcoded in  ``input.json``.
+Editing ``input.json`` will allow you to search through different ROBOT tables and curation sheets, search new tabs in known sheets, or keep up with renaming old tabs.
+Let's see what it looks like.
+MI TO DO.

 # Useful links